skniro/Agree-Super_Apple/README.md

 ## License

-This project is licensed under Creative Commons Attribution Share Alike 4.0 International.
+This project is licensed under MIT.